Strategic Plan 2016-19

 - Cooperation in Australia and Korea on research and development opportunities in areas of current and future mutual interest

-- Productive Australia-Korea partnerships on contemporary issues of shared interest such as climate change and the environment, ageing and social change, gender and multiculturalism, innovation and technology
+- Productive Australia-Korea partnerships on contemporary issues of shared interest such as trade and investment, the environment, ageing and social change, gender and multiculturalism, innovation and technology

 - Create and strengthen networks, contacts, partnerships and/or institutional linkages